systematic-magic/aop/front matter.rst

 	- Check that country and city names are NOT written in all CAPS (capital letters).

 	- Check USA states.
-Both full names and abbriviations (two capital letters) are allowed.
+Both full names and abbreviations (two capital letters) are allowed.
 However, they should be used consistently: either all affiliation texts have all states abbreviated or all states are spelled out.

 	.. image:: /_static/html_usa_state_name.png
 	   :alt: Affiliation Numbers